 This easy teriyaki recipe is actually two recipes in one and can be used in one of two ways-

-To use this recipe as a marinade, prepare as instructed or stop before adding the cornstarch.
-Without the added cornstarch, your sauce will be thinner, but just as flavorful.
+- As a marinade: To use this recipe as a marinade, prepare as instructed but stop before adding the cornstarch.
+Without the added cornstarch, your sauce will be less thick and glossy but just as flavorful.
 Use to marinate chicken breasts or chicken thighs, pork chops, and salmon!

-The real magic of this recipe comes when you slather all your favorite recipes in its sweet, shiny, thick deliciousness.
-The secret is to thicken with cornstarch.
+- As a sauce: The real magic of this recipe comes when you slather all your favorite recipes in its sweet, shiny, thick deliciousness.
+The secret is to thicken it with cornstarch.
 Brush onto grilled meats or grilled veggie skewers, and toss with noodles and rice.

 For the full list and amounts of ingredients in this easy homemade teriyaki sauce, scroll down to the recipe card at the bottom of the page.